ericthomasca/blog/content/posts/setting-up-podman-quadlets/index.md

 ### Start the service

 You may have to create the directories on the host machine mentioned in you `.container` files to prevent errors.
 If there is a way aroud this, I don't know it.
-I also recommend a folder like my `services` folder, just to keep things organized
+I also recommend a folder like my `services` folder, just to keep things organized.

 Reload systemd so it sees the service, start, and check the service.